 God, I’m at the beginning of something and it feels exciting and scary.
 I don’t know what the future holds, but I know You go before me.
 Give me wisdom, courage, and the right mindset.
 Help me do this with integrity and faith, not fear.
 Amen.

 Starting something new can stir up insecurity and doubt.
 But Joshua 1:9 reminds us to be strong and courageous because God is with us wherever we go.
 This prayer invites God into the early stages of a dream or project.
-It asks for more than just good results; it asks for godly alignment.
-Real success isn’t about everything going perfectly; it’s about staying close to God as you move forward.
+It seeks more than just positive outcomes; it seeks alignment with God’s purpose.
+True success isn’t merely about everything going perfectly; it’s about remaining close to God as you progress.

 Lord, my to-do list is endless.
 I’m trying to make progress, but it feels like I’m always behind.
 Help me focus on what really matters.
 Teach me how to work with peace, not panic.
 Amen.

-Success can quickly become a burden when we tie it to constant performance.
-Matthew 11:28–30 offers rest to the weary, not more pressure.
-This prayer is for when ambition starts to choke out your peace.
+Success can quickly become a burden when we associate it with constant performance.
+Matthew 11:28–30 provides rest to the weary, rather than additional pressure.
+This prayer is for moments when ambition begins to overshadow your peace.
 It’s a reminder that you can pursue your goals without losing your soul, and that God can help you carry what feels too heavy.

 God, I want my life to matter.
 Not just for me, but for others.
 Use my work, my words, and my choices to reflect You.
 Show me where You’re already moving and how I can join You there.
 Amen.